chaseruskin/ground-station/motion0x01.md

     * solving dependency resolutions and scanning files should be incredibly fast to handle increasing and large-scale codebases
 - secure
     * safe against attempts to exploit the program and the code it manages
+- well-designed:
+    * usage should be intuitive and reinforce good development practices (KISS, DRY, SRP)
 - simple
     * easy to pick up and learn, while not overstepping its responsibilities